Remember When Halloween Costumes Used to Be, You Know, Scary?

 What are my kids going out as for Halloween?

-My 11-year-old daughter is going to be a freaking piece of cherry Jolly Rancher candy, while her BFF is another flavor of the sticky hard candy that always gets stuck in my teeth.
-And my 12-year-old son is going as Michael Scott.
+My daughter is going to be a freaking piece of cherry Jolly Rancher candy, while her BFF is another flavor of the sticky hard candy that always gets stuck in my teeth.
+And my son is going as Michael Scott.
 Yes, the boss from The Office, a show he just recently discovered with his best friend, who is going as Dwight Schrute.

 I guess it’s cute and all that they’re pairing up with their friends for these goofy outfits (I’m really hoping that my son doesn’t try to pull off any Michael Scott jokes, which are, of course, only funny in the context of the show), but in all seriousness: Does anybody remember when Halloween used to be scary?